Risersoft/formulacad-fcl/README.md

 This repository is open source under the MIT License.

-The FormulaCAD platform is not part of this repository.
+Models defined here are executed and rendered by the FormulaCAD platform.
+The platform itself is not part of this repository.

 ---